ruizhi92/FSI.jl/docs/src/index.md

 This is a framework for simulating rigid body systems interacting with two-dimensional flow, i.e. Fluid-Structure Interaction (FSI).
 Considering the components, rigid body solver take advantage of Dyn3d.jl and incompressible flow solver ViscousFlow.jl.
-The FSI solver is monolithic (fully-coupled), i.e. all unknowns in the fluid-body system are solved simultaneously.
+The FSInteraction solver is monolithic (fully-coupled), i.e. all unknowns in the fluid-body system are solved simultaneously.

 The package is currently stable for Julia 1.3 with some possible warnings, and it
 - allows for both passive and active rigid body systems in an incompressible flow